thunlp/OpenNE/README.md

 - --graph-format, the format of input graph, adjlist or edgelist;
 - --output, the output file of representation;
 - --representation-size, the number of latent dimensions to learn for each node; the default is 128
-- --method, the NE model to learn, including deepwalk, line, node2vec, grerep, tadw and gcn;
+- --method, the NE model to learn, including deepwalk, line, node2vec, grarep, tadw and gcn;
-- --directed, treat graph as directed; this is an action;
+- --directed, treat the graph as directed; this is an action;
 - --weighted, treat the graph as weighted; this is an action;
 - --label-file, the file of node label; ignore this option if not testing;
-- --clf-ratio, the ratio of training data in the classification; the default is 0.5;
+- --clf-ratio, the ratio of training data for node classification; the default is 0.5;

 #### Example